jastisriradheshyam/random_learn/README.md

 All the random stuff that for myself.

-**DISCLAIMER**: The data written this repository is for my context and future reference.
-If you are reading or referring the data in this repository please do due diligence / research of the given data.
+**DISCLAIMER**: The data written in this repository is for my context and future reference.
+If you are reading or referring the data in this repository please do the due diligence / research on the given data.